 How to use it

 In short, anything and everything.
 While the flavor is not as intense as mugolio, it’s still very good.
-You could use the finished “honey” anywhere you would use maple syrup, and it loves yogurt and creamy soft cheeses.
+You could use the finished green walnut molasses anywhere you would use maple syrup, and it loves yogurt and creamy soft cheeses.
+I’ve also used it for baking in things like granola, which worked out great.
 There’s one thing I’m excited about more than any other though, and it’s part of what was pushing me to make this is and taste the finished product a bit early.
 If you follow me on Instagram and Facebook, you may be familiar with the Ida Graves project-my collaboration with a local distillery in Alexandria Minnesota to create distinctly Midwestern liquors flavored with wild herbs and ingredients I harvest.

 This will be our second year making wild spirits, and, as you may have guessed, nocino is one of them.
 One of my old chefs from Italy would sweeten nocino with white sugar, I’ve come to prefer maple syrup over the years.
 The scheme I’m hatching here though, is that using black walnut honey to flavor nocino might just be the ultimate version: a study in the flavor of black walnuts only the forest can provide.

 Green Walnut Molasses

 - 1 lb (roughly 15-22) young unripe black walnuts or butternuts soft enough that they can be cut through with a knife

 - 2 lb Brown sugar or Turbinado sugar

 - Harvest unripe black walnuts directly from the tree.
 While it may be tempting to harvest walnuts that have already fallen, you will want to cut some of them in half to make sure they're pearly white and clean on the inside, without any spotting or deterioration.
 If you harvest walnuts from the ground, wash them.